First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 - Job hunting and other bureaucratic stuff (once in Australia)

-- Sign up to my Newsletter to get a smarter traveler and stay up-to-date
+- Sign up for my newsletter to become a smarter traveler and stay up-to-date.